arunkiddo/AsymmetricAugmentedRealityGame/README.md

 # AsymmetricAugmentedRealityGame
+This project was conducted for Connected Systems and Devices class during our Master in Computer Science.
-A two player augmented reality game using an Axis camera.
+It is a two player augmented reality game using an Axis camera.

 ## Description
 Two players must work together to defuse bombs before they explode.